 In 2015, a group of researchers conducted a

 There is a lack of high quality evidence on methods for preventing or treating stretch marks.
-However, the following general skin care tips could help improve a person’s overall skin health:
+However, the

 - drinking enough liquids